cseshahrukh/cseshahrukh.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Mathematics Instructor"
 collection: teaching
 type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/udvash
 venue: "University 1, Department"
-date: 2015-01-01
+date: 2019-01-01 - Present
-location: "City, Country"
+location: "Dhaka, Bangladesh"
 ---

 I love teaching.
 That's why I involved myself in a renowned coaching center of Bangladesh.
 From the very beginning I was a Mathematics teacher there.
 But I also solved doubts in physics and chemistry also.